 Join our PAID Act webinar on January 11, 2021, where we will break down the PAID Act, examine its claims impact, and explore what it means for you.

-In the interim, the following provides an overview of critical aspects of the PAID Act, next steps, along with what ISO Claims Partners is doing and how we can help:
+The following provides an overview of critical aspects of the PAID Act, next steps, along with what ISO Claims Partners is doing and how we can help:

 What is the PAID Act?